 We don’t want to make a deep and academic analysis on the dos and don’ts, we’d rather make something light and simple that comes in handy for you to know which key aspects are fundamental when it comes to promoting yourself.

 Let’s start with a crucial premise: your profile should be as complete as possible, and above all, it should be professional.
 Your information should be presented in the most clear, simple, precise and concise way.
 Don’t extend your information with unnecessary elaborate phrases and go straight to what is relevant and specific.

 Your profile must be unique, it should make you stand out and it must CONVINCE.
 Remember: these principles should be your main guide when completing all sections of your profile.
 With this in mind, let’s continue with the rest of the elements we need to consider.

-The language you use should be 100% professional, and avoid abbreviations, technical terminology or jargon.
-Very important: check spelling and grammar.
-Make sure the text is impeccable.
+The language you use must be 100% professional; avoid abbreviations, technical terminology and slang.
+Also, very important: check spelling and grammar.
+Make sure that the text is impeccable.

-Always make sure your profile is attractive.
-Don’t forget that, one way or another, you are promoting yourself to your future client.
+Always make sure that your profile is attractive.
+Don’t forget that in some way or the other, you’re promoting yourself upon your future client.

 Express yourself in the best way keeping this advice in mind.
 Remember: Professionalism above all.
 The equation is simple: the better the profile, the more opportunities of being hired.